 Atlantis no Nazo (Japan)

-About Atlantis no Nazo (Japan)
+What is Atlantis no Nazo (Japan)?

 Atlantis no Nazo (Japan) is a side-scrolling platform game released for the Nintendo Entertainment System in 1986.
 It was developed and published exclusively in Japan during the early years of the NES era, a time when platformers were rapidly gaining popularity.
 The game challenges players to explore labyrinthine levels filled with enemies and obstacles, requiring precise jumping and timing to progress.